12 Tax Saving Tips for Small Businesses [INFOGRAPHIC]

 Child benefit

-If you or your partner are in receipt of child benefit it could be in your interest to restrict your taxable income to below £50,000 if at all possible.
-This would avoid the child benefit tax charge which arises when one of you earns more than £50,000 (child benefit is completely withdrawn if either of you earn £60,000 or more).
-Taxable income is all salary, interest and dividends that are taxable less relevant deductions such as personal pension contributions and GiftAid.
+If you or your partner are in receipt of child benefit, you may wish to retain your taxable income below £60,000 if possible.
+This would avoid the child benefit tax charge which arises when one of you earns more than £60,000 (child benefit is completely withdrawn if either of you earn £80,000 or more).
+Taxable income is all salary, interest and dividends that are taxable less relevant deductions such as personal pension contributions and Gift Aid.
+See HMRC’s guidance on the child benefit tax charge.

 Dividend allowance

-An individual may receive dividend income of up to £2,000 tax free in 2018/19.
+An individual may receive dividend income of up to £500 tax free in 2024/2025.

 Small trading receipts

-For more information on any of the above please contact your accountant at Competex.
+For more information on any of the above, please contact your accountant at Competex.